Waterford: History

 In 1167, Diarmait Mac Murchada, the deposed King of Leinster, failed in an attempt to take Waterford.
 He returned in 1170 with Cambro-Norman mercenaries under Richard de Clare, 2nd Earl of Pembroke (known as Strongbow); together they besieged and took the city after a desperate defence.
 In furtherance of the Norman invasion of Ireland, King Henry II of England landed at Waterford in 1171.
 Waterford and then Dublin were declared royal cities, with Dublin also declared the capital of Ireland.

+Reginald's Tower, built after the Anglo-Norman invasion of Ireland on the site of an earlier fortification and retaining its Viking name, was one of the first in Ireland to use mortar in its construction.

 Throughout the medieval period, Waterford was Ireland's second city after Dublin.
-In the 15th century, Waterford repelled two pretenders to the English throne: Lambert Simnel and Perkin Warbeck.
-As a result, King Henry VII gave the city its motto: Urbs Intacta Manet Waterfordia (Waterford remains the untaken city).
+In the 15th century, Waterford repelled sieges by two pretenders to the English throne: Lambert Simnel and Perkin Warbeck.
+As a result, King Henry VII gave the city its motto: Urbs Intacta Manet Waterfordia ("Waterford remains an untouched city").

 After the Protestant Reformation, Waterford remained a Catholic city and participated in the confederation of Kilkenny – an independent Catholic government from 1642 to 1649.
-This was ended abruptly by Oliver Cromwell, who brought the country back under English rule; his son-in-law Henry Ireton finally took Waterford in 1650 after a major siege.
+This was ended abruptly by Oliver Cromwell, who brought the country back under English rule; his son-in-law Henry Ireton finally took Waterford in 1650 after a two major sieges.
 In 1690, during the Williamite War, the Jacobite Irish Army was forced to surrender Waterford in the wake of the Battle of the Boyne.

 The 18th century was a period of huge prosperity for Waterford.
-Most of the city's best architecture appeared during this time.
+Many of the city's architecturally notable buildings appeared during this time.
 A permanent military presence was established in the city with the completion of the Cavalry Barracks at the end of the 18th century.

 In the early 19th century, Waterford City was deemed vulnerable and the British government erected three Martello towers on the Hook Peninsula to reinforce the existing Fort at Duncannon.
-During the 19th century, great industries such as glass making and ship building thrived in the city.
+During the 19th century, industries such as glass making and ship building thrived in the city.

 The city was represented in the Parliament of the United Kingdom from 1891 to 1918 by John Redmond MP, leader (from January 1900) of the Irish Parliamentary Party.
 Redmond, then leader of the pro-Parnell faction of the party, defeated David Sheehy in 1891.
-In 1911, Br.
-Jerome Foley, Br.
-Dunstan Drumm and Br.
-Leopold Loughran left Waterford for Malvern, Australia.
-Here, they founded a Catholic college which is still in existence today.

 In July 1922, Waterford was the scene of fighting between Irish Free State and Irish Republican troops during the Irish Civil War.